mlacs-developers/mlacs/docs/source/installation.rst

 Several packages are necessary for the proper functioning of MLACS, here is a non-exhaustive list of recommended packages:

-``ml-snap, ml-iap, manybody, molecule, class2, kspace, replica, extra-fix, extra-pair, extra-compute, extra-dump``
+``ml-snap, ml-iap, manybody, meam, molecule, class2, kspace, replica, extra-fix, extra-pair, extra-compute, extra-dump``

 .. admonition:: Warning